-Scotland’s coasts and inland waters are of particular significance for wintering waterbirds hosting substantial numbers of waders and wildfowl.
-In an international context Scotland’s extensive non-estuarine coast is important for specialist species such as purple sandpiper and turnstone, and its islands and agricultural lowlands for migratory geese.
+Scotland’s coasts and inland waters are of particular significance for wintering waterbirds, hosting substantial numbers of waders and wildfowl.
+In an international context Scotland’s extensive rocky shorelines are important for specialist species such as purple sandpiper and turnstone, and its islands and agricultural lowlands for migratory geese.
 There are more than 50 sites of international importance for wildfowl and wader species.
 Many are long distance migrants, breeding in the high Arctic and wintering in Scotland.

 Monitoring Scotland's wintering waterbirds

 Each month throughout the winter, volunteers count waterbirds around Scotland’s estuaries, rocky shorelines and inland waterways.
-These counts are mostly undertaken through the Wetland Bird Survey, with additional targeted counts for geese and swans, and periodic surveys of rocky shore waders.
+These counts are mostly undertaken through the Wetland Bird Survey (WeBS), with additional targeted counts for geese and swans, and periodic surveys of rocky shore waders.
 WeBS is a partnership jointly funded by the BTO, RSPB and JNCC, in association with WWT, with fieldwork conducted by volunteers.
-The results are used by Governments and environmental NGOs to provide population estimates, determine trends in numbers and distribution, and identify important sites for waterbirds.
+The results are used by NatureScot, other Government agencies and environmental NGOs to provide population estimates, determine trends in numbers and distribution, and identify important sites for waterbirds.
 Since 1975, trends in 41 species of waterbirds (used here to include wildfowl, waders, cormorant, grebes and coot) occurring in Scotland have been monitored.

 Since counts began in the winter of 1975/76:

-Overall waterbird numbers (the combined trend for all 41 species/populations) have decreased by 7%.
+Overall waterbird numbers (the combined trend for all 41 species/populations) have decreased by 10%.
 The individual species trends reveal a range of fortunes for Scotland’s wintering waterbirds.
-Most waterbirds can be highly mobile and research has shown that some are shifting their distributions in response to environmental change (Pavón‐Jordán, 2019).
+Most waterbirds can be highly mobile and research has shown that some are shifting their distributions in response to environmental change (Pavón‐Jordán et al, 2019).

 Wader numbers peaked around 1997/98.
 Since then the combined trend for waders has shown a steady decline; from 2012 the trend has stabilised around 50% lower than the baseline.
 Scotland is in an important position within the East Atlantic Flyway (the migration route used by our waders) and the declines for many of the species have occurred across the flyway.

 Eleven species declined (oystercatcher, lapwing, golden plover, ringed plover, curlew, bar-tailed godwit, turnstone, knot, dunlin, purple sandpiper and redshank).
 Their trends show a similar pattern, peaking between 1994/95 to 1998/99 then declining from 2002/03.
 Two species have increased, black-tailed godwit and grey plover.
 Wintering numbers of sanderling remained stable.